-- If you're able to tweet live from the event, tag @rabiesalliance and use the hashtag #WorldRabiesDay and we'll retweet as many tweets as possible. - Take photos and share them with us via Facebook and Twitter or via your event's page on our website.
+- If you're able to tweet live from the event, tag @rabiesalliance and use the hashtags #WorldRabiesDay and #EndRabiesNow and we'll retweet as many tweets as possible. - Take photos and share them with us via Facebook and Twitter or via your event's page on our website.